david-cattermole/mayaMatchMoveSolver/docs/source/tools.rst

 This is the “solving strategy”; how the frames and attributes are ordered in the solving process.

-There are two currently supported strategies:
+There are three currently supported strategies:

+-  "Per-Frame" - Each frame is solved one-by-one.

--  “Two Frames Fwd” - Each pair of sequential frames are solved together; frame 1 and 2, then 2 and 3, then 3 and 4, etc.
+-  "Two Frames Fwd" - Each pair of sequential frames are solved together; frame 1 and 2, then 2 and 3, then 3 and 4, etc.

--  “All Frames” - All numbers are solved together, at once (also called a “global solve”).
+-  "All Frames" - All frame numbers are solved together, at once (also called a “global solve”).

 If the “Animated Only” attribute filter is currently used, then the strategies above are unused and instead we loop over the frames